- To develop an ever-improving capability to use English;

 To engage and enlighten the students, the English Quiz Competition was held for all P.1-6 students.
 It was conducted in an interactive way and the teams participated with great enthusiasm.
 The quiz comprised of various questions such as riddles and open-ended questions.
 Students thoroughly enjoyed the interesting and challenging rounds.

 We believe that learning English can occur in many different forms.
-Students can definitely gain a lot from watching live drama performance of native English speakers.
-We enjoy a show created by The Absolutely Fabulous Theatre Connection (AFTEC) yearly.
-Not only can students be indulged in English language through the in-school pre-show workshops and the theatre performance, but they also can learn a moral lesson from the play.
+Students can definitely gain a lot from watching drama performance of native English speakers.
+We enjoy the play created by The Absolutely Fabulous Theatre Connection (AFTEC).
+Not only can students be indulged in English language through the theatre performance, but they also can learn a moral lesson from the play.